clux/facemaulers/east/irithyll.md

 - Wormhearted Suffragan TOB410 CR5 (parasite caster)
 - Master of the Demon Mountain CC265 CR17

-## Summoning Area
-Creating abyssal undead by summoning undead from the abyss and taking their powers.
-Process;
-- Summon Greater Demon at lvl 9 with blood circle (requires fresh killed humanoid blood) => CR12 Demon (slight increase homebrew) - force it to create a amulet to obey them
-- Gate when it's done
-- Drain its essence with Egg and unholy Lich magic

-in church?

-### Monstrosities

-- Elophar CR4; CC149 (ritual nalfeshnee)
-- Kulmking CR9 CC244 (ritual devourer)
-- Nachzehrer CR8 CC272 (ritual hezrou)

 ## Dungeon
 Two tier.
 Upper end is the huge lair of Arklem.
 Front for it is the Royal area where the useless rulers are.